deyparthiv/EncodeLondon2024/README.md

 BackTheBlock bridges community support with financial accessibility for local enterprises, fostering a stronger local economy through a transparent and engaging platform.

 Navigate to /SmallbusinessDAO/soroban-app directory and run it with "npm run dev", connect to localhost:4321 on the browser

+establish time constraints for fair voting, aka can only get so many voting tokens in a certain time period

 Technology used: Astra, Stellar, rust smart contract soroban_sdk, React, next.js, typescript